Laura Bingham: Biography

 Laura Bingham was born and brought up in the English countryside and is the youngest of four sisters.
-While growing up, she enjoyed numerous family trips to South Africa, exploring different cultures.
-Bingham also attended a South African school for a short term, strengthening her passion for travel and exploring other parts of the world.
+While growing up, the family often visited South Africa, and Bingham attended a South African school for a short term.
 She attended Westgate secondary school and then Peter Symonds College in Winchester, her home town.
-Bingham wrote a list of everything that she wanted to do in her life.
-She left home at the age of 18 to travel the world and made it her mission to complete as many of these goals as possible.
+She left home at the age of 18 to travel.

 In 2014 Bingham traveled to Mexico where she taught English with her TEFL qualification.
 Whilst in Mexico she also became involved with jaguar conservation work with the government.
 Throughout these four months, Bingham learned Spanish to an intermediate level.

 Having then earned enough money to return to Britain, in May 2014 Bingham opted out of flying home and instead chose to sail the Atlantic as part of a crew (two men and a cat called Cuba) for a 38 ft Trimaran which took 2 months.

-In January 2016, Bingham travelled across South America from west coast to east coast by bike.
-Sir Ranulph Fiennes commented that 'Laura is a very brave person, this is a risky undertaking.'
-With only the equipment she could carry with her, she cycled 7,000 km over 164 days, from Manta on the Pacific coast of Ecuador, through Peru, Bolivia and Paraguay, to arrive at her final destination in Buenos Aires, on Argentina's Atlantic coast, on 1 July 2016.
-Bingham journeyed across South America with no money, relying on human kindness and generosity, whilst raising awareness for the UK based charity Operation South America.
+In January 2016, Bingham cycled from the west coast of South America to the east coast, 7,000 kilometres, fundraising for Operation South Africa.

-In April 2018, Bingham conceived, organised and led a descent of the Essequibo River in Guyana.
+In April 2018, Bingham organised and led a descent of the Essequibo River in Guyana.
 She is an ambassador for the Children's Air Ambulance charity.

 Personal life

-Bingham lives in Leicestershire, England with her husband and fellow explorer, Ed Stafford.
+Bingham lived in Leicestershire, England with her husband and fellow explorer, Ed Stafford.
+In April 2023 the couple moved to Costa Rica.
+They have four children.

-On 6 June 2017, Stafford announced via Twitter that Bingham had given birth to a baby boy.
-On 26 August 2020, Bingham gave birth to twin girls – Mary and Camilla.